Credit:

 A good kids’ camera can open up a whole new world for a child.
 Whether they dream of being future social media influencers, or they just want to take a stab at exploring their artistic side, having a camera as a kid can supercharge their creativity while being a ton of fun.
 If your child has started asking for your cell phone to snap some selfies, it may be time to investigate a starter camera for your kid.

 We tested a range of kid-friendly digital cameras to find the best for budding photographers and filmmakers.
-Our favorite, which rose above the pack for its durability and usability, is the Kidamento Model K (available at Amazon) .
-It’s a terrific little camera that takes better-than-expected photos, is small enough to fit in a kid’s hand, and is super durable.
+The Kidamento Model K (available at Amazon) emerged as the best digital camera for kids for its usability and durability.
+This terrific little kids’ camera takes better-than-expected photos, is small enough to fit in a kid’s hand, and is super durable.

 Also topping the list is the Olympus Tough TG-6 (available at Amazon) for older kids.
 Our Best Value pick is the Prograce Kids’ Digital Camera (available at Amazon).